IBM/ibm-licensing-operator/docs/Content/Install_offline.md

 This procedure guides you through the installation of License Service.
 It does not cover the installation of License Service Reporter which is not available without an IBM Cloud Pak.

-1\.Clone the repository by using `fit clone`.
+1\.Clone the repository by using `git clone`.
 Run the following command:

 ```bash
 export operator_release_version=v1.4.2